 Some expeditions require little more than a car and semi-serious walking shoes

-Part of our ongoing series of photo essays at the Atlantic titled Americans at Work.
-This week, images of caregivers at work in their offices and in the homes of the elderly clients they serve, made by photographer Amanda Swinhart.
+Images of caregivers at work in their offices and in the homes of the elderly clients they serve, made by photographer Amanda Swinhart

 Just after the election,The Atlantic sent photographers to naturalization ceremonies across the U.S. to meet people on the day they became citizens.